zevbo/StateDimensionLogic/README.md

 #### State Dimensions, 'a Sd.t

 An ```'a Sd.t``` is a simply a unique key with an associated phantom type as well as a name for debugging.
-You can use them to refer to data you want to consistently store on the robot.
-The phantom type represents the type of data that is intended to be stored with the state dimension.
+You can use them to refer to data you want to consistently store about your robot (or whatever process you're writing code for).
+The associated type represents the type of data that is intended to be stored with the state dimension.

 To create one, you can use ```Sd.create : string -> ('a -> Sexp.t) -> 'a t```.
 The below example shows how we could create two state dimensions of differnt types:
 ```ocaml